 Hawaii Forest & Trail is recognized at the local, state and international levels as a leader in sustainable tourism.
 We are members of the Kona-Kohala Chamber of Commerce’s Kuleana Program, recognizing organizations on the Big Island with a solid committment to maintaining a healthy triple bottom line (people, planet, profit).
-Hawaii Forest & Trail is also a member of the Hawaii Ecotourism Association and was recognized in 2006 as the Ecotour Operator of the Year, and again in 2010 as a certified Ecotour Operator.
+Hawaii Forest & Trail is also a member of the Hawaii Ecotourism Association and was recognized in 2006 as the Ecotour Operator of the Year, and has been a certified Sustainable Tourism operator since 2011.
 In 2009, we were named to ISLANDS Magazine’s Blue List and recommended as the best in sustainable travel.
 Hawaii Forest & Trail understands that both residents and visitors benefit from sustainable tourism so we volunteer our time at the local and state levels to develop standards and best practices for such organizations as the Hawaii Ecotourism Assocation and the Hawaii State Department of Land and Natural Resources.

 In addition to sharing the incredible natural and cultural heritage of Hawai’i with guests, our tours: